912828qj2/912828qj2.github.io/privatefund.md

 Risk control Several purposes Return and controllability Volatility is a necessary condition for earnings.
 Communicate well with clients and let investors understand managers.

-Industry will continue
+Industry will continue to grow.
-Internet application, China's only
+Internet application, China is the only country that may have opportunity here.
 In the financial services industry, only this industry has experienced a decline in concentration.
 This is against risk control capabilities and may be the time to reverse.

-Increased demand for financial management
+Increased demand for financial management.

 **HAN Guangbin**

+Introduced himself:
-Starting at 50,000 yuan
+Started at 50,000 yuan
 No customers, no external funding
 Nothing comes in, all are private
-Don't lock up period
+No lock up period
-Not on the phone
+No phone conference call with clients
 No client concept, only investment partners

 Education industry has potential

 *What can't vote?
 What charity did, ESG standards*